DavidJVitale/davidjvitale.com/_posts/alaska-roadtrip-2017/2019-05-22-retrospective.md

 featured: true
 ---

-Two years ago on this day, I left on a once-in-a-lifetime roadtrip to Alaska with great friends Kevin, Isaac, and Joey.
+Two years ago today, I left on a once-in-a-lifetime roadtrip to Alaska with great friends Kevin, Isaac, and Joey.
 We drove to from Chicago to Alaska and back, stopping at many amazing locations along the way.
 I took pictures and captured my thoughts [in a blog](/blog/travel/alaska-roadtrip/) along the way, but never wrote a proper retrospective for my trip.

 {% include leaflet-map.html
     geojson='